HPInc/cloud_deployment_scripts/docs/gcp/README.md

 IAP is a service that provides a single point of control for managing user access to web applications and cloud resources.
 For more information on IAP, please visit https://cloud.google.com/iap

 When IAP is enabled, Terraform adds IP range `35.235.240.0/20` to firewall rules.
 This range contains all IP addresses that IAP uses for TCP forwarding.
 IAP allows Administrators to establish SSH and RDP connections even when an instance doesn't have a public IP address.
 (Optional) Download IAP Desktop by following instructions at https://github.com/GoogleCloudPlatform/iap-desktop

+Note that to connect to a VM instance from IAP Desktop, user needs the IAP-Secured Tunnel User (roles/iap.tunnelResourceAccessor) role.

 IAP is enabled by default to allow Administrators to connect to instances easily.
 It can be disabled by adding `gcp_iap_enable = false` to `terraform.tfvars` before running `terraform apply`.